 There are a lot of Slip N’ Slide options to choose from.
-I like one that has a pool of water at the end or at least a bumper.
-Remembering face fulls of grass and mud from those without one when I was young.
+I like one that has a pool of water at the end or at least a bumper because I remember getting face fulls of grass and mud from those without one when I was a kid.

 My husband insists these are only truly fun when slipping and sliding down a hill, but he’s more adventurous than me.
 Or at least less afraid of injury.
 There is plenty of fun to be had on a Slip N’ Slide ride across flat grass powered by your own steam.

-Running through sprinklers will give your kids the thrill of the chase as they run towards the water and run away.
-Another favorite from my childhood, my girls love a good run through the sprinklers.
+Running through sprinklers will give your kids the thrill of the chase as they run towards the water and then run away.
+It’s another favorite summer activity from my own childhood.
+And these days my kids love a good run through the sprinkler too.

 There are so many different types of sprinklers to choose from.
 Sprinklers with padding and gentle rain designed for little ones are fun.
 But so are giant, turbo spraying lawn watering sprinklers.
 And everything in between.